 Spring training roundup: Harper homers twice in Phillies' win

-Bryce Harper hit his first two homers of the spring and drove in four runs on Wednesday to help the Philadelphia Phillies record a 9-7 victory over the visiting Pittsburgh Pirates at Clearwater, Fla.
+Bryce Harper hit his first two homers of the spring and drove in four runs on Wednesday to help the Philadelphia Phillies split-squad record a 9-7 victory over a Pittsburgh Pirates split squad at Clearwater, Fla.
 Carlos De La Cruz hit a tiebreaking two-run blast in the bottom of the eighth for the Phillies.

-Braves 9, Pirates (ss) 7 Peter O'Brien hit two homers and Atlanta rallied from a five-run deficit to knock off host Pittsburgh at Bradenton, Fla.
+Braves 9, Pirates (ss) 7 Peter O'Brien hit two homers and Atlanta rallied from a five-run deficit to knock off a Pittsburgh split-squad at Bradenton, Fla.
 Josh Bell homered for the Pirates, who allowed three runs in the top of the ninth.

 Tigers 13, Red Sox 9 Frank Schwindel homered twice and drove in four runs and C.J.
 Cron smacked a three-run shot as Detroit outlasted host Boston at Fort Myers, Fla.
 J.D.
 Martinez slugged a three-run homer for the Red Sox.